-Even though I was a troublemaker when I was in grade school, and thus I do get a little nervous around principals, I still love visiting schools and talking with students about illustrating and writing books.
-During my school visits I talk about the various stages in creating a book, from the initial inspiration for the story to the finished manuscript and artwork.
+Even though I was a troublemaker when I was in grade school, and thus I do get a little nervous around principals, I still love visiting schools and talking with students about creating books.
+During my school visits I talk about the various stages in writing and illustrating a book, from the initial idea for the story to the finished manuscript and artwork.
 I emphasis the importance of making revisions to my rough drafts and how those changes make the book stronger.
 I also share stories about my earliest inspirations and how I became an author and illustrator.
 And, of course, I will do some drawing demonstrations.
 This is a fun, interactive session with the students.
 I will sign and donate the drawings to the school.

 Grade levels: K through 5th grade

 50 minutes for 2nd – 5th Grade (includes Q&A)

 Please allow at least 10 minutes between sessions.

 I can give up to 4 presentations a day.
 Groups can vary from 20 to 300 students.

 - Projector or SMART board for my PowerPoint. * I will bring my laptop and adapters.

 - If using a projector, I will need a screen or white wall in a room that can get fairly dark.

 - Please designate one room for all sessions.

 - Microphone (preferably hands-free) and speaker if the session size is larger than 70 students.